How to Stay HIPAA Compliant with Cloud-Based Software | PMB

 How to Stay HIPAA Compliant with Cloud-Based Software

+To safely carry out billing for your private practice, it is imperative that any cloud-based software being used is compliant with the Health Insurance Portability and Accountability Act.
 Based on a survey done by Bitglass, those in the healthcare industry aren’t as likely to use software based in the cloud.
 This is due to the fact that they do not fully understand how to use the software in a secure and compliant way.
+This article will help you to understand the basics of HIPAA compliant cloud storage so you can benefit from its convenience, worry-free.

 Protecting Health Information

+The Department of Health and Human Services’ Office of Civil Rights released a document in 2016 to provide guidance on HIPAA regulations and cloud computing.
 The cloud storage provider must have the appropriate controls to adhere to the requirements of the HIPAA Security Rule.
 If the software is engineered to comply with the rule, security controls will be set in place and there will be little risk of corruption.

 Other Important Factors